alphagov/notifications-node-client/DOCUMENTATION.md

 var notifyClient = new NotifyClient(apiKey)
 ```

-To get an API key, [sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the __API integration__ page.
-You can find more information in the [API keys](#api-keys) section of the documentation.
+To get an API key, [sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in) and go to the __API integration__ page.
+You can find more information in the [API keys](#api-keys) section of this documentation.

 ### Connect through a proxy (optional)